These Are The Russians Charged With Meddling In The 2016 Election

 4. Aleksandra Krylova

-Krylova is listed as one-time director of the Internet Research Agency and as the group's number three is the highest-ranking official whose name hasn't been connected previously to the troll farm.
+Krylova is listed as onetime director of the Internet Research Agency and as the group's number three is the highest-ranking official whose name hadn't been connected previously to the troll farm.
 She joined the group in 2013 and stayed at least until November 2014, if not presently.

-According to the indictment, Krylova was one of two defendants who obtained visas under "false pretenses" and in June 2014 travelled to the United States.
+According to the indictment, Krylova was one of two defendants who obtained visas under "false pretenses" and in June 2014 traveled to the United States.
 During that trip, she visited Nevada, California, Colorado, New Mexico, Illinois, Michigan, Louisiana, Texas, and New York.

 5. Anna Bogacheva